 An private loan is an additional way to fund your education.
 This loan can be borrowed by creditworthy students or students with a creditworthy co-borrower.
 Private loans usually have a variable interest rate, which is determined by the credit score of the student and possible co-borrower.

 For dependant students, a better alternative to borrowing private student loans is a Parent PLUS loan, which is a credit based loan solely in a parent’s name.
 A parent PLUS loan has a fixed interest rate.
-If a parent is deemed ineligible to borrow funds under the PLUS Loan program, the student may request to borrow additional Stafford Loan funds.
+If a parent is deemed ineligible to borrow funds under the PLUS Loan program, the student may request to borrow additional Federal Direct Loan funds.
 Before borrowing alternative loans, please be sure to complete a FAFSA, so your eligibility for federal loans can be determined.

 Back to top